kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

         │   ├── config.yaml
         │   ├── ip-detect

-    1. Run this command to generate your customized DCOS build file:
+3. Run this command to generate your customized DCOS build file:

         $ sudo bash dcos_generate_config.sh

-**Tip:** For the install script to work, you must have created [genconf/config.yaml][8] and [genconf/ip-detect][6].
+    **Tip:** For the install script to work, you must have created [genconf/config.yaml][6] and [genconf/ip-detect][7].

-1. From the `dcos` directory, run this command to host the DCOS install package through an nginx Docker container.
-For `<your-port>`, specify the port value that is used in the [bootstrap_url][8].
+4. From the `dcos` directory, run this command to host the DCOS install package through an nginx Docker container.
+For `<your-port>`, specify the port value that is used in the `bootstrap_url`.

         $ docker run -p <your-port>:80 -v $PWD/genconf/serve:/usr/share/nginx/html:ro nginx

-2. Run these commands on each of your master nodes in succession to install DCOS using your custom build file.
+5. Run these commands on each of your master nodes in succession to install DCOS using your custom build file.

     **Tip:** Although there is no actual harm to your cluster, DCOS may issue error messages until all of your master nodes are configured.

-3. SSH to your node:
+6. SSH to your node:

         $ ssh <master-ip>

-4. Make a new directory and navigate to it:
+7. Make a new directory and navigate to it:

         $ mkdir /tmp/dcos && cd /tmp/dcos

-5. Download the DCOS installer from the nginx Docker container, where `<bootstrap-ip>` and `<your_port>` are specified in [bootstrap_url][8]:
+8. Download the DCOS installer from the nginx Docker container, where `<bootstrap-ip>` and `<your_port>` are specified in `bootstrap_url`:

         $ curl -O http://<bootstrap-ip>:<your_port>/dcos_install.sh

-6. Run this command to install DCOS on your master node:
+9. Run this command to install DCOS on your master node:

         $ sudo bash dcos_install.sh master

-7. Run these commands on each of your agent nodes to install DCOS using your custom build file.
+10. Run these commands on each of your agent nodes to install DCOS using your custom build file.

-8. SSH to your node:
+11. SSH to your node:

         $ ssh <master-ip>

-9. Make a new directory and navigate to it:
+12. Make a new directory and navigate to it:

         $ mkdir /tmp/dcos && cd /tmp/dcos

-10. Download the DCOS installer from the nginx Docker container, where `<bootstrap-ip>` and `<your_port>` are specified in [bootstrap_url][8]:
+13. Download the DCOS installer from the nginx Docker container, where `<bootstrap-ip>` and `<your_port>` are specified in `bootstrap_url`:

         $ curl http://<bootstrap-ip>:<your_port>/dcos_install.sh

-11. Run this command to install DCOS on your agent node:
+14. Run this command to install DCOS on your agent node:

         $ sudo bash dcos_install.sh slave

-12. Monitor Exhibitor and wait for it to converge at `http://<master-ip>:8181/exhibitor/v1/ui/index.html`.
+15. Monitor Exhibitor and wait for it to converge at `http://<master-ip>:8181/exhibitor/v1/ui/index.html`.

     **Tip:** This process can take about 10 minutes.
 During this time you will see the Master nodes become visible on the Exhibitor consoles and come online, eventually showing a green light.